Faheemfemu/EDA-on-Terrorisim-data-analysis/README.md

 # Dataset
 The dataset used in this notebook is an open-source database including information on terrorist attacks around the world from 1970 through 2017.
 This dataset includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period.
 # Aproach:
-set Dataset location
+1. set Dataset location
-Read dataset
+2. Read dataset
-Data inspection
+4. Data inspection
-Data cleaning
+5. Data cleaning
+6. EDA
 # EDA
 1. Globel analysis
 2. Analysis on india